-Being a young urban professional, we often try to keep an image of success to other people, specially to our colleagues and friends.
-As a result, we sometimes pressure ourselves to show that we are earning good income and could afford luxuries often associated with people working in the corporate world.
+Being young urban professionals, we often try to keep an image of success to other people, especially to our colleagues and friends.
+As a result, we sometimes pressure ourselves to show that we are earning a good income and could afford luxuries often associated with people working in the corporate world.

-Thus the dilemma: Do I choose to be frugal and stay in or choose to strengthen my social relationships and eat out?
+Thus the dilemma: Do I choose to be frugal and “stay in” or choose to strengthen my social relationships and eat out with them?

 Fortunately, in the years I’ve spent in the corporate world, I’ve managed to find little ways on how to compromise both choices.
 I’ve compiled a list of effective techniques to lessen my food expenses when eating out and I’d like to share some of them.
 I hope that you will find them helpful.

 This is actually common sense.
 On a personal level, it simply requires self-discipline.
 But on a social level, declining an invitation from a peer can be difficult.